Add Serious Muscle Mass With Drop Sets

 How Should You Use Drop Sets?

 My strict rule on drop sets is the only use them on the final set of an exercise.
-I may do multiple drop sets per body part, but only one set per exercise.
+I may do multiple drops per body part, but only one set per exercise.

 Drop Set Techniques

 One popular method of drop sets was one of Arnold’s favorite techniques – the barbell strip set.
-You add small plates on each side of the barbell and then remove small plates to remove 15-20% of the weight for each round of the drop set.
+You add small plates on each side of the barbell and then remove small plates.
+This removes 15-20% of the weight for each round of the drop set.
 Using small plates is important in order to save time between sets.
 If you have to remove a plate and add a plate to the bar, you have wasted too much time.

 Another drop set method that saves time is to go “down the rack” or “run the rack” with dumbbells.
-This method calls for performing your heavy set, then grabbing a lighter set of dumbbells, then another lighter set of dumbbells, etc.
+This method calls for performing your heavy set.
+You then grab a lighter set of dumbbells, then another lighter set of dumbbells, etc.